Photo by Scorpp / Shutterstock

 Devocion Café – Brooklyn, New York

 New Yorkers reportedly drink seven times more coffee than anyone else in the United States.
 With so many devoted fans, the region is a bastion of notable gourmet coffee shops.
 Perhaps none is more impressive than Devocion Café in Brooklyn.
 This establishment’s coffee beans are sourced from hand-selected farms in Colombia and dry-milled in Bogota before being shipped to the United States for roasting.
 Devocion Café is housed in a former warehouse dating back to the time the neighborhood was a working waterfront district.
-Reclaimed wood, bare brick, and steel beams of the original structure wow customers as they indulge in specialty coffees such as Toro with notes of cacao, vanilla, cherry, and almond; or El Sol, consisting of notes of peach, caramel and cinnamon.
+Reclaimed wood, bare brick, and steel beams of the original structure wow customers as they indulge in specialty coffees such as Toro with notes of cacao, vanilla, cherry, and almond; or El Sol, consisting of notes of peach, caramel and cinnamon which is why this place makes our list as one of the best coffee shops in the U.S.

 Press Coffee Roasters – Scottsdale, Arizona